 There is an urgent need to deepen our understanding of how and why individuals make decisions about their pension.
 This project will address this question through research into individual pension decision-making following auto-enrolment.
 It will use semi-structured qualitative research interviews with workers who have opted-out of the pension scheme, increased their contributions, or taken no action following auto-enrolment.

 - What are the forms of rationality that individuals apply when making a decision about their pension following auto-enrolment?

 - What social and cultural factors are relevant to understanding individual pension decision making?

 - How do perceptions of pension risk influence decision making?

-- How do perspectives of ageing influence pension decision making?
+- How do the perspectives of ageing influence pension decision making?

 Hayley James - MICRA, The University of Manchester.

 - Professor Debora Price; MICRA, The University of Manchester.

 - Dr Tine Buffel; MICRA, The University of Manchester.